Constructive analysis of the Navier-Stokes equation

 for some constant $K>0$. \begin{thm} Assume that (\ref{ell}) and (\ref{coeff}) hold and that $c\leq r$ for some constant $r>0$ (note that minus sign in front of the second order coefficients in the definition of the parabolic operator $L$, cf. remark (\ref{rempot})).
 Let $g\in C^{2+\delta}\left({\mathbb R}^n\right) $ and $f\in C^{\delta/2,\delta}(Q_T)$.
 Then there exists a unique function $u\in C^{1+\delta/2,2+\delta}\left(Q_T\right)$ which solves the Cauchy problem

 Moreover the estimate

+holds for some constant $C>0$ depending only on $n,\lambda,\Lambda, \delta ,K$. \end{thm} Note that in the estimate (\ref{schauderapriori}) the norm $|g|_{2+\delta,{\mathbb R}^n}$ is with respecto the intial data $g$ which are zero for the linear problems $\delta {\bf v}^{r,\rho,l,k}$.
+This means that the Schauder estimates can be applied for a local fixed point iteration, i.e. a contraction

-holds for some constant $C>0$ depending only on $n,\lambda,\Lambda, \delta ,K$. \end{thm} If we want to apply the latter estimate then it is not enough to show that the growth of $\mathbf{v}^{r,\rho,l}$ is at most linear.
-This is even more obvious as in the case where we deal with the weaker norm $|.|_{1,2}$.
-However, using the stronger H\"{o}lder norm leads to an additional difficulty with respect to the control of the integral magnitude (\ref{vnorm}).
-Instead, we shall show constructively that we have a classical bounded solution with an integral magnitude (\ref{vnorm}) which has linear growth with respect to time.
-This is achieved by a dynamical choice of the functions $r^l_i$, i.e., a recursive construction with respect to the time step number $l$.
-In principal this allows us to apply the Schauder type estimates locally with respect to time.
-However, in this paper we use classical expansions of fundamental solutions.
+can be derived for some $c\in (0,1)$ if $\rho_l$ is small enough.
+However it is more difficult in this case to combine the local Schauder estmates to a global estimate since the Schauder estimate requires a negative coefficient of the potential term.
+Standard transformations would lead to a time step size which is exponentially decreasing and this is not sufficient in order to ensure that the scheme is global.
+Therefore, in this paper we shall show constructively that we have a classical bounded solution with an integral magnitude (\ref{vnorm}) which has linear growth with respect to time.
+This is achieved by a dynamical choice of the functions $r^l_i$, i.e., a recursive construction with respect to the time step number $l$, and where we use classical expansions of fundamental solutions.
 In case of the Navier-Stokes equation on compact manifolds (the flat $n$-torus is a simple example of a flat one) we do not have to deal with the integral norm seperately.
 However, some different difficulties arise if the coefficient of second order depend on the spatial variables.
 We shall treat this case in a subsequent paper.